Avaiga/taipy-doc/docs/index.md

 # Welcome to Taipy

-Taipy is an open-source Python designed to build both the front-end and back-end of your applications.
+Taipy is an open-source Python library designed to build both the front-end and back-end of your applications.
 Taipy is easy to learn while providing all the features required to cover the whole software cycle: from prototypes/pilots all the way to deployment/production.
 Taipy’s front-end makes it easy to create interactive, multi-users, multi-page dashboards.
 Yet, Taipy provides all the customization possibilities (graphical event management, delay management, etc) required by developers and end-users.

 At the same time, Taipy is designed for creating data-driven back-end applications.
 It comes with built-in components that make it easy to organize and control how data is accessed and managed.
 Pipeline orchestration is very easy to implement through a graphical editor (Taipy Studio) and an intuitive Python API.